Student entrepreneur creates ‘dating app’ for adopting dogs

 My parents run a successful business, so I learnt a lot from them too.

-So how easy is it to set up a business at uni?
-And with so many start-ups these days being digital, do you need to have tech skills to succeed?
+So, how easy is it to set up a business at uni?
+And with so many start-ups these days having a digital focus, do you need to have tech skills to succeed?

-According to Jaye, while you do need these people on your team, you don't need to be a technology wizard yourself to get going.
+According to Jaye, while you do need these people on your team, you don't need to be a technological wizard yourself to get going.

 You don’t need to be a tech expert to set up [a business].
 I was so eager to get started I taught myself how to build a website and how to use Photoshop for designs etc.

-According to Jaye, it's about using the people around you – whether that's fellow students, other business owners or the opportunities on offer at your university.
+According to Jaye, it's about working with the people around you – whether that's fellow students, other business owners or the opportunities on offer at your university.